 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines its scope (Fireflies.ai GraphQL performance optimization), lists concrete actions (field selection, caching, batching), provides explicit 'Use when' guidance, and includes natural trigger phrases.
+This is a well-crafted skill description that clearly defines its scope (Fireflies.ai GraphQL optimization), lists concrete actions (field selection, caching, batching), provides explicit 'Use when' guidance, and includes natural trigger phrases.
 It uses proper third-person voice and is concise without being vague.
-This is an exemplary description with no significant weaknesses.
+It serves as a strong example of a high-quality skill description.

 | Dimension | Reasoning | Score |